|

 oxygenation of arachidonic acid.
 Prostaglandins, leukotrienes, thromboxane, lipoxins, are all members of the eicosanoid

-family.
+sources of these compounds.
 The eicosanoids are biomedically important because they

 mediate all four signs of inflammation, namely heat, redness,